-The yellow flax has very low contents of omega-3 fatty acid.
+The yellow flax contains omega-3 fatty acid.
 The oil produced from seeds is one of the oldest vegetable oil used as drying oil in paints.

-The flax seed has more nutrition value than grain.
-It has similar vitamin, mineral, antioxidant and omega-3 fatty acid composition like the rain but the amount is very large.
+The flax seed has more nutritional value than grain.
+It has similar vitamin, mineral, antioxidant and omega-3 fatty acid composition, but the amount is very large.

 The seed is the best for low sugar or starch intake due to lesser carbohydrates in it.
 The healthy fat and high fiber contents make it a satisfying food for weight loss.

 The sprouts of flax seed are also edible.
-Whole flax seeds are chemically stable, but ground flax seed becomes rancid at room temperature within a week, so it is better to keep it in refrigerator in sealed airtight containers.
+Whole flax seeds are chemically stable, but ground flaxseed becomes rancid at room temperature within a week.
+So it is better to keep it in the refrigerator in sealed airtight containers.

 Contents in 100 grams of Ground Flax Seeds